 The power of a slogan

-" We want bread, but we want roses too " became known as a rallying cry when textile workers in Lawrence, Massachusetts (USA) chanted these words during their 1912 strike.
+'We want bread and we want roses too' became known as a rallying cry when textile workers in Lawrence, Massachusetts (USA) chanted those words during their 1912 strike.

 Bread stood for fair wages and better working conditions.
 Roses for everything that makes life more than just survival: culture, education, nature, equality—the right to a beautiful and fulfilling existence.